USEPA/workshops/lessons/r_basics.md

 4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "r1_introR.R".
 It'll just be a blank text file at this point.

+2. Add in a comment line to separate this section.
+It should look something like: `# Exercise 1.1: Just Getting used to RStudio and Scripts`.

 5. Add a single line to this script with the following text: `ls()`.
 This is an R function that lists objects in your current environment.
 Use the various ways we showed to send this command to the R Console.
 Also, try typing this directly into the R Console and hit `Enter` to run it.

 ## Functions and basic syntax